Berenddeperend/blog/src/projects/bumper-plate-storage.md

 {% image "bumper-platestorage/bumper-plate-storage-11.jpg" %}

 Fun fact, I used Pythagoras' theorem to calculate the distance between two pieces of wood!
-This might seem super obvious for some of you, but I was super surprised to realize that I finally found a real use case for something I learned about in high school.
+This might seem obvious for some of you, but I was super surprised to realize that I finally found a real use case for something I learned about in high school.

 {% image "bumper-platestorage/bumper-plate-storage-13.jpg" %}